 Facilities such as word processors, computer graphics packages and desk top publishing have all made the production of posters a much less daunting task.

-There is no "standard"structure for a poster.
-However in my opinion, the best posters, generally follow the guidelines of a published paper with sections like introduction, Methods, Results and Discussion/Conclusion/Significance - but the information needs to presented in much less space than you would get in a journal.
+There is no "standard" structure for a poster.
+However in my opinion, the best posters, generally follow the guidelines of a published paper with sections like Introduction, Methods, Results and Discussion/Conclusions/Significance -but the information needs to be presented in much less space than you would get in a journal.

 Where you decide to use subheadings they should take the reader through the text of the different sections following a logical progression and using eye-catching words.
 Body text itself should be kept to a minimum and presented in an easy-to-read active voice ("We added 2mL" rather than "2 mL was added").
 Wherever possible information should be presented visually to show only the essential facts.